 Attire is important in Laos.
 A Laotian woman will typically wear a sinh, a traditional Laotian one-piece wrap skirt and a blouse.
 This is true all over Laos, but influences from other parts of the world mean that some Western styles have been adopted.
 The locals don’t expect to see all foreign women in a sinh, but some places of employment will require you to wear one.
 Typically, as long as you have your shoulders covered and don’t wear very short or revealing clothing, you will be fine.
 Temple visits are an exception, and you should always have your shoulders and knees covered and look presentable (a sinh is favorable for ceremonies in temples).

-As a solo female traveler, I prefer not to draw attention to myself, and try to actively live like a local whenever possible.
+As a solo female traveler, I prefer not to draw attention to myself.
+In fact, I try to actively live like a local whenever possible.
 As an English teacher, yoga teacher, and freelance travel writer/photographer, I have to adapt to different situations, and do find myself wearing sports clothes in public.
 But I have immersed myself in the community, built relationships with the locals and now my yoga clothes are accepted.
 As a teacher, however, I should never be seen dressed inappropriately, smoking, or drinking, especially by my students.

 The vibe in Laos is very relaxed and people live in the present moment.
 It’s refreshing to see this in a society.

 In regards to meeting people, I have been asked questions within moments of meeting new people that may seem inappropriate to Westerners.
 For example, “how old are you?” and “are you married?”.
 These questions serve a purpose.
 As the answers determine how a person will address you.